-Mike Winiecki is in his third season as an assistant coach for the men's basketball program, and his first season as Clemson's associate head coach.
+Mike Winiecki enters his fifth season as an assistant coach for the men's basketball program in 2014-15, his third as Clemson's associate head coach.
 Winiecki, who followed Brad Brownell from Wright State to Clemson in 2010, was named associate head coach prior to the beginning of the 2012-13 season.
-Winiecki is in charge of instructing Clemson's post players.
+Winiecki is in charge of Clemson's post players.

 Winiecki showed why Brownell was high on him in his first season with the program.
 He helped the Tigers to a 22-12 final record, including a 9-7 mark in the ACC.
 Clemson advanced to the NCAA Tournament a fourth straight season and won its first-round game over UAB, 70-52.
 It was Clemson's first NCAA Tournament win in 14 years.